Medically reviewed by Drugs.com. Last updated on Nov 25, 2021.

 As ankylosing spondylitis worsens, new bone forms as part of the body's attempt to heal.
-The new bone gradually bridges the gap between vertebrae and eventually fuses sections of vertebrae together.
-Fused vertebrae can flatten the natural curves of your spine and force it into an inflexible, hunched posture.
+The new bone gradually bridges the gaps between vertebrae and eventually fuses sections of vertebrae together.
+Fused vertebrae can flatten the natural curves of the spine, which causes an inflexible, hunched posture.

 The areas most commonly affected are: